The safety of all our residents is our number one priority.

 We operate a 'Stay Put' policy for tenants in line with national guidance.
 We believe this is the safest way to respond to a fire, if one occurs.

-Tyne & Wear Fire and Rescue Service support this approach for our high-rise buildings and we are reaffirming this to residents at public meetings.
+Tyne and Wear Fire and Rescue Service supports this approach for our high rise buildings and we are reaffirming this to residents at public meetings.

 We are placing posters reminding everyone of the Stay Put policy in all blocks.